 Background: Phytochromes are the best characterized photoreceptors that perceive Red (R)/Far-Red (FR) signals and mediate key developmental responses in plants.
 It is well established that photoperiodic control of flowering is regulated by PHY A (phytochrome A) gene.
 So far, the members of PHY A4 gene family remains unexplored in Glycine max and therefore, their functions are still not deciphered.
 Phytochrome A4 (PhyA4) has involvement in adaptive responses under low-light and stress conditions.
 The present study is the first effort to identify any photoreceptor gene (PHYA4) in Glycine max and decipher its phylogeny with related legumes.

 Methods: In present study, the nucleotide sequence of Glycine max PhyA4 (GmPhyA4) was used to identify homologous sequences within the Fabaceae family through BLASTn analysis.
 As well as for protein identify homologous sequences.
-A total of 17 Fabaceae PhyA4 homologs, along with Arabidopsis thaliana PHYA as an outgroup, were aligned using the CLUSTAL W algorithm in MEGA 11.
+A total of 17 Fabaceae PhyA4 homologs, along with Arabidopsis thaliana PHYA as outgroup, were aligned using the CLUSTAL W algorithm in MEGA 11.

 Result: The Tamura 3-parameter model with Gamma distribution (T92+G) was identified as the best-fit nucleotide substitution model, based on the lowest BIC and AIC values.
 For protein JTT (Jones–Taylor–Thornton) substitution model found to best model.
 Phylogenetic reconstruction was performed using the Maximum Likelihood (ML) method reliability assessment using 1,000 bootstrap replicates.